- Package of tests

 About this test

-Healthy skin, hair, and nails contribute to a woman’s positive feeling about herself.
+Healthy skin, hair, and nails boost a woman’s confidence and well-being.
 Moreover, the skin is one of the best indicators of overall health.
-Poor skin, hair, and nail quality may be a sign of various other health disorders.
-Find out if your body is missing something or if it is signalling an ailment through skin problems.
+A decline in the quality of skin, hair, and nails may indicate various other health disorders.
+Find out if your body is lacking vitamins or minerals, or if skin problems are signaling a hormonal imbalance or other illnesses.

 Why undergo the tests in this package?